jchoksi-whitbread/aws-ha-wordpress/README.md

 * Locking file on remote state bucket to prevent multiple deploys at once
 * Create install script for jenkins job
 * Decide between pre-uploaded docker image deployment or upload at infrastructure creation deployment
+* Remove need for Jenkins to build docker images as by being a member of the docker group the jenkins user effectively has root user access